evidentlyai/evidently/docs/book/integrations/evidently-and-mlflow.md

 ## **Step 3.
 Define column mapping**

-We specify the categorical and numerical features so that Evidently performs the correct statistical test for each of them.
+You should specify the categorical and numerical features so that Evidently performs the correct statistical test for each of them.
+While Evidently can parse the data structure automatically, manually specifying the column type can minimize errors.

 ```
 data_columns = ColumnMapping()